This rich and creamy Quick Southern Banana Pudding will be your new go-to recipe when you’re strapped for time and craving banana pudding!

 - 1 teaspoon vanilla extract

-- In a large bowl using a hand mixer, beat pudding mix, milk and half-and-half at low speed until blended.
-Increase speed to medium until mixture is thickened (about 2 minutes).
+- Beat pudding mix, milk and half-and-half at low speed using an electric mixer until blended.
+Increase speed to medium and continue to beat until mixture is thickened (about 2-1/2 minutes).

 - In a 2-1/2 quart baking dish, layer 1/4 of the vanilla wafers.
-Cover with 2 sliced bananas.
+Cover with 1/3 of the sliced bananas.

 - Pour 1/3 of pudding over bananas.
 Repeat layers twice, ending with pudding.